No matter how passionately your relationship began, over time, it’s almost guaranteed that at least one of you will experience a dip in sexual desire.

 Another fascinating reason we crave variety, as proposed by evolutionary biologists, is that it evolved to prevent incest and inbreeding.
-The more familiar and predictable our spouse or lover becomes, the more we see them as family (i.e. as a sibling or even as a parent), and, therefore, the less sexually attracted we become.
+The more familiar our spouse or lover becomes and the more we see them as family (i.e. as a sibling or even as a parent), the less sexually attracted we become.

 (3) It is a practical part of our evolution to make us productive human beings.